Elvis contains numerous features for collaborating with users who access Elvis remotely, such as:

-When the Pro client sends out an e-mail link, the URL of that link is based on the Elvis Server URL through which the Pro client connects to Elvis.
+When a Shared Link is sent out, the URL of that link is based on the Elvis Server URL through which the Pro client connects to Elvis.

 However, remote users cannot connect to Elvis through that link because the IP address is only available on the local company network.

 To resolve this, the internal Pro clients need to connect to Elvis Server in the same way as it would access it from remote locations.